-Did I mention we almost died twice during this trip?
+Did I mention we almost die twice during this trip?

 So here are my top three most memorable moments of my adventure through the jungle that is Mexico City.

 Luckily, our driver (I’m assuming) has driven this road hundreds of times and can drive with his eyes closed.
-Because literally, my sister woke me up from a nap to tell me the fog was so thick, It was nearly impossible the driver was able to see the road or anything ahead of him.
+My sister woke me up from a nap to tell me the fog was so thick, It was nearly impossible the driver was able to see the road or anything ahead of him.
 Yikes.

-So we made it back to the bus station alive.
+We made it back to the bus station alive.
 Then it was time to decide whether we wanted to take a taxi, a pecero, or the metro.
 It occured to us that taking the metro would be a faster way to get to my aunt’s home.
-Only problem, there were five of us with 4 suitcases!!!
-It was rush hour, and the day before el día de los reyes.
+Only problem, there were five of us with 4 suitcases!
+It was rush hour, and the day before el Día de Los Reyes.
 All I can say is that the Virgin of Guadalupe was looking after us.

-So we are trying to get in the metro, and the door closes.
+So we are trying to board the metro and the door closes.
 We start counting and making sure that everyone is in.
 There’s 4 of us, one is missing.
 I see my sister outside with a tear in her eye waving us goodbye.
 Luckily the metro hasn’t taken off, then the door opens again.
-I grab my sister by her sweatshirt, and pulled her in while other fellow passengers hold the door open.
+I grab my sister by her sweatshirt, and pull her in while other fellow passengers hold the door open.

 Phew.
 She’s in!
 Wait a minute…her bag is in between the doors.
 It brakes.
-The door opens again and we pulled her stuff in.
-Now all of us are in the cabin with a hundred of our closest friends, on top of each other like sardines.
+The door opens again and we pull her stuff in.
+Now all of us are in the cabin with a hundred of our closest friends on top of each other like sardines.
 It’s like 80 degrees inside, and I need some air to breathe.
-We look around, we’re alive, then we realized there’s like 30 people in front of us, separating us from the exit door.
+We look around, we’re alive, then we realize there’s like 30 people in front of us, separating us from the exit door.

 It took us about three hours to do it without getting off the bus.